idris-lang/Idris-dev/docs/tutorial/typesfuns.rst

 automatically generating field access and update functions.
 Unlike the syntax used for data structures, records in Idris follow a different syntax to that seen with Haskell.
-For example, we can represent a person's name and age in a record:
+For example, we can represent a person’s name and age in a record:

 .. code-block:: idris